aasmc/KtorHttpApiTutorial/README.md

 ### Persistence
 Currently the app supports persistence via an H2 database, Ehcache, HikariCP and Exposed frameworks.

+Branch hibernate replaces Exposed and Ehcache to Hibernate framework.
+There's also a major change in the architecture of the application.
+Now there are three main layers:
+- domain
+- data
+- server

+## Domain layer
+Defines business models and provides repository contracts.

+## Data layer
+Provides cache interfaces and their implementations, as well as implements repository interfaces of the domain layer

+## Server layer
+Operates with interfaces and models of the Domain layer.
+This decouples it from implementation details.

+## TO DO
+- refactor to use <code>Result\<out T\></code> class in domain repositories
+- check logic to prohibit a user with a token but without registration to perform any operations on the server
+- improve HikariCP configuration

 ### Security

 The app uses JWT tokens to provide secure authentication and authorization.